mootools/mootools-core/Docs/Browser/Browser.md

 * Browser.chrome - (*boolean*) True if the current browser is Chrome
 * Browser.opera - (*boolean*) True if the current browser is Opera

+If an IE document is set to backwards compatibility mode using the X-UA-Compatible header, then the Browser object is treated as if the earlier version of the browser is running.

 ### Platform:

 * Browser.Platform.mac - (*boolean*) True if the platform is Mac.